elsassph/nme-tilelayer/README.md

 nme-tilelayer
 =============

-A lightweight wrapper over NME's powerful but lowlevel 'drawTiles' which offers the rendering performance on native platforms.
+A lightweight wrapper over NME's powerful but lowlevel 'drawTiles' which offers the best rendering performance (ie. batching) on native platforms.

 **See [NME RunnerMark][1] for a sample project using this library.**

- - provides a basic display-list, spritesheet animations, mirroring,
+ - provides a basic display-list, spritesheet animations, mirroring (tile flipping), scale X/Y,
  - includes a Sparrow spritesheet parser, supporting trimming,
+ - uses (and caches computations of) the new drawTiles' transform2x2 for native platforms,
- - uses Bitmaps for Flash & HTML5 target rendering (almost complete) instead of the limited, and a bit slow, drawTriangles fallback.
+ - uses Bitmaps for Flash & HTML5 target rendering.

 Usage
 -----